gkutz/greenzoofestival/docs/index.md

 The first edition of Green Zoo Festival was a one day event and was held on June 25, 2011 in [Kraków](https://en.wikipedia.org/wiki/Krak%C3%B3w) at the Betel Klub and Klub Piękny Pies venues.
 The idea of the festival was created spontaneously to help accommodate a concert by the Canadian songwriter [Basia Bulat](https://en.wikipedia.org/wiki/Basia_Bulat), as organized by the music promoters from Front Row Heroes.
 The day before [Basia Bulat](https://en.wikipedia.org/wiki/Basia_Bulat) performed in Kraków, at the invitation of [Arcade Fire](https://en.wikipedia.org/wiki/Arcade_Fire), she supported their very first concert in Poland at the [Arena COS Torwar](https://en.wikipedia.org/wiki/Torwar_Hall) music venue in Warsaw.

 It turned out that several local Kraków-based bands wanted to open for Basia Bulat's concert.
 This gave the festival organizers a chance to initiate a low profile urban music festival, loosely modeled on showcase festivals in Canada, USA, and elsewhere, where many bands play simultaneously in several different clubs and venues.
-The festival name, "**Green ZOO**", originates from the title of the hit song performed by the Polish singer from the 1960s, Ludmiła Jakubczak, called "[In the Green Zoo](https://youtu.be/hqNlQLC1xNg)" and has been permanently included in Basia Bulat's setlist during her concerts.
+The festival name, "**Green ZOO**", originates from the title of the hit song performed by the Polish singer from the 1960s, Ludmiła Jakubczak, called "[In the Green Zoo](https://youtu.be/hqNlQLC1xNg)".
+The song has been permanently included in Basia Bulat's setlist during her concerts.

 ## Venues